The CCO is a campus ministry that partners with churches, colleges

 This ministry brings residents of local nursing homes and shut-ins to Jefferson UMC for a meal, singing, and prayer.
 Table Talk is served on the 2nd Tuesday of each month from noon to 1:30.
 The meal is prepared and served by members and friends of Jefferson UMC.

 This is our intergenerational, short-term summer mission project for high school students and adults.
 Like Joy in Missions, CHRISTO focuses on home rehabilitation/construction in under-resourced communities.
-In 2014 and 2015 CHRISTO served in St Albans, WV.
+In 2014 to 2017 CHRISTO served in St Albans, WV.